Name and contact of the person responsible in accordance with Article 4 (7) GDPR:

 Fax: +49 341 - 25 63 38 99

 Security and protection of your personal data

-We regard it as our primary task, the confidentiality of the personal data you have provided To protect data and protect it against unauthorized access, we therefore apply the utmost care and the latest security standards to ensure maximum protection of your personal data.
+We consider it our primary responsibility to maintain the confidentiality of the personal data you provide to us and to protect it from unauthorised access.
+That is why we take the utmost care and apply state-of-the-art security standards to ensure maximum protection of your personal data.

 As a company under private law, we are subject to the provisions of the European General Data Protection Regulation (GDPR) and the regulations of the Federal Data Protection Act (BDSG) .We have taken technical and organizational measures to ensure that the data protection regulations of us as well as our external service providers.

 Legislators require that personal data be lawfully \ Traditional way, according to Treu and Glau and processed in a manner that is comprehensible to the data subject (legality, processing in good faith, transparency).
 To ensure this, we will inform you about the individual legal definitions that are also used in this data protection declaration:

 "Personal data" is all information relating to an identified or identifiable natural person (hereinafter \ 'affected person"); A natural person who can be identified directly or indirectly, in particular by means of assignment to an identifier such as a name, an identification number, location data, an online identifier or one or more special features, is regarded as identifiable, the expression the physical, physiological, genetic, psychological, economic, cultural or social identity of this natural person.

 "Processing" is any process carried out, with or without the help of automated processes, or any such series of processes in connection with personal data such as the collection, collection, organization, organization, storage, adaptation or changing, reading, querying, using, disclosing through delivery, distribution, or any other form of delivery, matching or linking, the limitation Restriction, deletion or destruction.